lhofmann/paraview-network-editor/README.md

 This script runs paraview and automatically loads the plugin.
 You can also manually load the file `paraview-network-editor-build/lib/NetworkEditor.so` as plugin.

-By default, the network editor plugin swaps places with the render view on load.
-This behavior can be changed in ParaView settings (menu `Edit > Settings... > Network Editor`).

-## Features
+## Features / "Documentation"

-* Swaps places with the main render view
+* Can swap places with the main render view
 * Indicators for visibility of output ports and color legends for active view
 * Indicator for modified pipeline items
 * Synchronize selection of sources and output ports